home-controller/homeauto_network/README.md

 Also using 2 IO pins would allow for an interrupt to stay active on the receiving pin, might simplify things a bit.

-* [ ] TODO: If the SOF pull low is set to longer than 5 bit should disable the 5 or more bits of same level bit stuffing?
+* [x] Done: If the SOF pull low is set to longer than 5 bit should disable the 5 or more bits of same level bit stuffing?

 ### Planning to add